DenishaYP-creator/WomenInTech/README.md

 4. Visualization
 5. Presentation

+### ETL Process
+Cleaned Kaggle data sets are location: Resources/Gender_Gap_In_Tech_Survery_Data Columns used: Age, Gender, Country, Formal Education, Position, Years Coding, and Salary Cleaning Process:
+Since given in the format of a range, used the mean of the age and salary, and the higher year of years coding.
+All were then transformed from an object to float.
+All special characters were also removed.

+**ELT Files**
+- Kaggle_2018.ipynb
+- Kaggle_2019.ipynb
+- Kaggle_2020.ipynb

 ### Machine Learning Model
 #### Quantitative data analysis methods
 The Linear Regression model machine learning model is the provisional machine learning model that stands in for the final machine learning model.
 The model would measure the degree of difference years of experience and its impact on the salary of women developers.
 In other see if there’s any kind of correlation between how a women salary be based on their years of experience.

-Additional variable (may/will) be analyzed to deter if any correlation exist.
+After ploting the raw daw data, no linear correlation was seen.
+After using ordinal encoding for education, the means of education, years coding, and salary were used.
+Once these were plotted, there was an obvious linear correlation.

 **Target Variable: Salary**